rackerlabs/support-how-to/content/how-to/cloud-servers/installing-fwbuilder/index.md

 ### Installation

-Download Fwbuilder directly from [Sourceforge](https://sourceforge.net/project/showfiles.php?group_id=5314&package_id=125359), or from your Cloud Server's built-in package manager by typing:
+Download Fwbuilder directly from [Sourceforge](https://sourceforge.net/project/showfiles.php?group_id=5314&package_id=125359), or from your cloud server's built-in package manager by typing:

     aptitude install fwbuilder

-Connect to your Cloud Server using the instructions in the VNC or X over SSH articles above.
-To launch the application type:
+Connect to your cloud server by using the instructions in the VNC article in the previous section.
+To launch the application, type:

     fwbuilder